mvolkmann/blog/src/smalltalk/13-messages.md

 use the pseudo-variable `super` as the receiver.
 The difference between `self` and `super` is where method lookup begins.
-With `self` it begins in the class of the current object and with `super` it beings in the superclass of that.
+With `self` it begins in the class of the current object and with `super` it begins in the superclass of that.

 If Smalltalk were to add the ability to specify the parameter and return types of methods,